Onboarding Flows: Example Checklist

 Schedule Informational Call

-• Your prospect can book a call on your calendar so you can answer any questions and make sure it's a good fit for both of you.
+Have your prospect book a call with your team so you can answer any questions and make sure it's a good fit for both of you.

 Schedule Kitchen Tour

-• Your prospect should schedule a kitchen tour to get the lay of the land before committing.
-You may wish to schedule these only certain days of the week or month to maximize your time, or charge a deposit ahead of time to avoid no-shows.
+Scheduling a kitchen tour with your prospect is a great way to get the lay of the land before committing.
+You may wish to schedule these only on certain days to maximize your time.
+You can also charge a deposit ahead of time to help avoid no-shows.

 Pro-Tip: Since you can edit items once the checklist is assigned to a prospect, add the date in the Description to keep track of who you met with and when.